 However there are a few qualities that will help you to succeed when studying online.

 Online study relies on you being self-motivated.
-Whilst you’ll be supported and encouraged by your personal Student Adviser, it’s ultimately down to you to log on and get involved.
+Whilst you’ll be supported and encouraged by your dedicated Student Support team, it’s ultimately down to you to log on and get involved.
 Studying online offers the ultimate flexibility to choose where and when to study.
 However, this high level of freedom means you have to be responsible and allocate your time accordingly.
 If you struggle to motivate yourself, it can be useful to share your timetable and deadlines with someone close to you who can encourage and drive you along the way.

 Tied to being self-motivated, it also helps if you’re organised.
 Students studying online are usually also managing work and/or family commitments.
 Juggling these priorities can put a strain on your time, so being organised and sticking to a schedule will help you maintain a healthy work-life balance.